ubaldot/vim-microdebugger/README.md

 Do not use `:Termdebug` to start the MCU debugging but use `:MicroDebug` instead.

-The latter are wrappers around `:Asm` and `:Var` commands of Termdebug that you should use if you use this plugin.
+The latter commands in the list are wrappers around `:Asm` and `:Var` commands of Termdebug that you should use if you use this plugin.
 Otherwise, the windows layout will get messy.